 Widrick Waylandsson's Fight with Long-Ben Reyser; Twelve Strong Fighters; Hilla-Lill; Sir Hjalmar; The Hammer Hunt; The Stablemates; Sven Swan-White; The Cloister Raid; Heming and the Mountain Troll; Heming and King Harald.

-Paperback, 76 pages with 10 illustrations in watercolour and gouache.
+Paperback, 76 pages with 10 illustrations.
 Published 2014.
 Note that there is no musical score included in this book.

 Warrior Lore: Scandinavian Folk Ballads,